You’ve been chatting with someone on Tinder or Bumble for a few days, and now you are ready to meet up in person.

 4. Their Photos Look Like Stock Images

-If someone is using stock images (you can tell by doing a reverse image search on Google) as their profile photos, that’s an obvious sign that the bio is fake.
+If someone is using stock images (you can tell by doing a reverse image search) as their profile photos, that’s an obvious sign that the bio is fake.

 5. Their Messages are Very Generic